 The great news is that researchers were able to determine that it’s not the hearing loss causing these things.
 Not getting it treated is to blame.
 Wearing hearing aids returns these risk levels back to that of a normally hearing person.

 5. Help her learn how to hear again

 When a person who hasn’t been able to hear gets hearing aids, they can’t instantly hear well.
 That’s because:

 - Hearing aids today use machine learning.
 They need to be worn.
 You need to practice so that the hearing aid learns how to help you hear at your best.

+What’s the best way to help grandma?
 Work with her.
 Encourage her.
 Remind her how great it will be once her hearing aids work the way they are intended.